DP Lyle

 MY MOST POPULAR CLASSES

-When your character plans and executes "The Perfect Murder," he always, ALWAYS makes a mistake or two.
+ALWAYS makes a mistake or two.
 These errors ultimately lead your sleuth to the solution.
-In this session, attendees will plot the perfect murder in every detail.
-We will then “deconstruct” the crime while considering the many variables that make plotting a murder fun for the writer and a disaster for the antagonist.
+In this session, attendees will become the killer and “construct” the perfect murder in every detail—the where, when, how, and why.
+We will then don the hat of the protagonist and “deconstruct” the crime while considering the many variables that make plotting a murder fun for the writer, and a disaster for the antagonist.
 We will discuss the killer's Pre-Crime Behavior, the steps taken to "do the deed," and his Post-Crime Behavior from social, psychological, forensics, investigative, and motivational points of view.

 ---------------------------------------------------------------------------------------------------